AMantes/Greekonomics/README.md

 ### Overview

-This is a data-driven exploration of the Greek economy (Greekonomics: Episode 51 and 52) compared to the EU27 and the 10 poorest EU countries.
+This is a data-driven exploration of the Greek economy (Greekonomics: Episodes 51 and 52) compared to the EU27 and the 10 poorest EU countries.
 This repository contains an R script that generates visualizations for key economic indicators, including real disposable income, GDP per capita, unemployment, government debt, current account balance, sectoral investment, overqualification rates, and poverty risk.

 ### Data Sources